Polar Coding for the Broadcast Channel with Confidential Messages: A Random Binning Analogy: Analysis of the Polar coding scheme

-\textbf{Randomization rate.} The uniform random bits used in the stochastic encoder includes those of the randomization sequence for channel prefixing, as well as those required to identify the codebooks and run the successive cancellation encoding.
-Using~\cite[Lemma 1]{Chou14rev}, we find that the rate required to identify the codebook for the common message is
+\textbf{Randomization rate.} The randomness used in the stochastic encoder includes the randomization sequence for channel prefixing, as well as the randomness required to identify the codebooks and run the successive cancellation encoding.
+Using~Lemma \ref{lemcard_2}, we find that the rate required to identify the codebook for the common message is

 Similarly, the rate required to identify the codebook for the secret and private messages corresponds to the rate of $(\Psi^{V|U}_{k},\Phi^{V|U}_{k})$, which is transmitted to Bob to allow him to reconstruct $\widetilde{B}_{1:k}^{1:N}$,